bryan-hoang/dnd-notes/notes/tidebreaker.md

 - Prosperity is back to normal after werewolf attack
 - Plan to trick Scully into hosting a party to take advantage of his rivals
   - Crowly is one of his rivals
-- Kony and Dwite get some apparal
+- Kony and Dwite get some DRIPPY apparal
 - Torvald gets his beard styled
   - Dwarf with traditional family Barber informs him of shady businesses (snake oil)
-  - Tabaxi shop owner
+  - Tabaxi shop owner (Nelly) is a sussy baka
 - Garalt learns the words shut up
   - quite
   - hush